C-Undritz/Boardgame-Bazaar/README.md

   - [Board Game Industry Statistics](https://printninja.com/board-game-industry-statistics/)

 # Acknowledgments
 - Thanks to the slack community for support and help throughout the course and this project.
-Honourable mentions for this project go to Ed B_alum, Gaff Alumnus,
+Honourable mentions for this project go to Ed B_alum, Gaff Alumnus, Daisy_mentor
 - Thanks to @ckz8780 for the support on slack and helping with getting the stock check against purchase quantity working!
 - Thanks to tutor support for all the help throughout this project
 - Thanks to Code Institute for the encouragement and great course material.